-The clock module in the example design is described in Figure 6-3 for 7 series devices and Figure 6-4 for Virtex-6 devices.
-The srio_clk module consists of one MMCM_ADV, one IBUFDS, and either three or four BUFGs depending on the selected family.
+The clock module in the example design is identical to the clock module delivered with the core, as described in Clocking in Chapter 3.
+The srio\clk module consists of one MMCM\ADV, one IBUFDS, and either three or four BUFGs depending on the selected family.
 Note that in 2x or 4x mode, one of the BUFGs is converted to a BUFGMUX.
-The srio_clk module generates the appropriate reference frequencies and user clocks, depending on the configuration.
+The srio\clk module generates the appropriate reference frequencies and user clocks, depending on the configuration.